 While the runway models strut their stuff at Paris Fashion Week today, the New York scene is decidedly more down-to-earth and eco-conscious.
 At the second annual ReFashion Week NYC, New Yorkers can quench their thirst for thrift with panel discussions, wardrobe styling sessions, and clothing swap workshops.
 More →

-Opening Thursday, July 11 at Yossi Milo Gallery, 5:30 pm to 7:30 pm.
+Opening Thursday, February 27 at Poster House.
 On view through August 23.

 We see posters frequently in our everyday life.
 Movies coming out soon, ads for startups, information on new citywide regulations, the list goes on.
 Posters are such a frequent facet of our surroundings we tend to write them off.
 At Chelsea space Poster House, that all changes.
 Expand your understanding and appreciation of rectangular printed matter with their latest exhibitions.
 One, The Sleeping Giant, explores how posters illustrated China’s economic development in the 20th century.
 The other, The Swiss Grid, delves into the ubiquitous Swiss design and typographic style, typically involving sans serif fonts and a geometric-yet-asymmetric page layout.More →

 The world might be going digital but John Casey is still standing his ground by making rubber stamps in his old-school East Village store.
 Since 1979, Casey has been kindly greeting customers in his thick Irish accent and answering all stamps-related questions while maneuvering in his compact yet warmly lit space.
 More →